-continuousWave's Whaler section is an encyclopedia of information on both "classic" and contemporary Boston Whaler boats.
-There are five main sections:
+This section of continuousWave.com is an encyclopedia of information on both classic and contemporary Boston Whaler boats which began in 1999, and on Marine Electronics and Electrical.
+There are six main sections.

 A Boston Whaler boat is the best recreational boat ever produced!
 In production for over 50 years, the unique Boston Whaler boat has attracted an intensely loyal group of owners and fans.
 The "classic" Boston Whaler boat is any of the many boats descended from the original Boston Whaler style hulls offered from 1958 to present.
 Read the story of how the original Whaler hull was conceived and developed.
 The "post classic" Boston Whaler boat retains the high quality and most of the unique construction technique of the originals, but uses a number of new and different hull forms.

-Information on Boston Whaler boats is collected and organized in the Reference section.
-This documentation of Boston Whaler boats is a work in progress.
+Information on Boston Whaler boats and Marine Electronics and Electrical topics is collected and organized in the Reference section.
+This documentation of is a work in progress.
+New information is continually being added.
+There is also extensive information about outboard engines.

 Photographs of various Boston Whaler boats in their native habitat, often in a mock-zoological style, are collected in Cetacea.

-An oral history of the Boston Whaler boats is presented in Radio, a unique audio-content feature.
+An oral history of the Boston Whaler boats is presented in Whaler Radio, a unique audio-content feature.
+Although this feature predates the term podcast by several years, you may be more familiar with this content by that name.

 A separate section devoted to planning, organizing, and documenting Boston Whaler Rendezvous.